ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 Forcibly close the connection.
 ResponsiveWebSocketClient in browser does not implement this method.

-### Static class TimeoutToReceiveResponseExeption
+### Static class TimeoutToReceiveResponseException

-Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMSToWaitResponse`.
+Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMsToWaitResponse`.

 ## Class ResponsiveWebSocketClient